bitdriftlabs/capture-es/packages/react-native/README.md

 });
 ```

 - `enableNativeFatalIssues`: When `true`, enables reporting of native fatal issues including crashes, ANRs (Application Not Responding), and other critical errors.
-Defaults to `false`.
+Defaults to `true`.
 - `UNSTABLE_enableJsErrors`: When `true`, enables reporting of JavaScript errors (both fatal and non-fatal) via React Native's global error handler.
 Captures unhandled exceptions with stack traces.
 This feature is experimental and may change in future releases.
 Defaults to `false`.

 ```js